-The constitution and law prohibit arbitrary arrest and detention, and the government usually observed these prohibitions.
-Detainees may challenge the lawfulness of detention before a court through a regular appeals process, obtain prompt release, and obtain compensation if found to have been unlawfully detained.
+The constitution and law prohibit arbitrary arrest and detention, but the government did not observe these prohibitions.
+Detainees may challenge the lawfulness of detention before a court through a regular appeals process and obtain prompt release as well as compensation if found to have been unlawfully detained.
+Arbitrary arrests by security forces increased during the year.